semlanghi/kafka-source-connector/README.md

-# Kafka Connect Sample Connector
+# Kafka Connect Sample MySQL Connector

-This repo contains a sample project that can be used to start off your own source connector for Kafka Connect.
+This repo contains a sample mySQL Connector for Kafka.
+The connector reads a table of subscriptions from a database, forwarding them to a kafka topics.

 ## Building the connector